 The IRS Backlog Adds to Delays

-Even if a taxpayer filed their return before April 15, they may still receive interest, particularly if they filed a paper return.
+Even if a taxpayer filed their return before April 15, they might still receive interest, particularly if they filed a paper return.
 Paper returns undergo a more involved manual process, and the IRS scaled back operations during the coronavirus pandemic.

 The IRS requests that people who are owed refunds and filing paper returns mail them directly to an IRS facility where relevant lines are marked so data transcribers can manually enter the data into the system.
 Since this is a manual process, it takes longer and, unfortunately, there has always been a backlog.